Roshrini/mxnet/docs/api/scala/ndarray.md

 ### Save and Load NDArray

-You can use pickle to save and load NDArrays.
-Or, you can use MXNet functions to save and load a list or dictionary of NDArrays from file systems.
+You can use MXNet functions to save and load a list or dictionary of NDArrays from file systems, as follows:

 ```scala
     scala> import ml.dmlc.mxnet._